 During the Renaissance, the attempt was made in Western Europe to recover the art, philosophy, political doctrine, and military techniques of antiquity.
-There is one aspect of antiquity, however, that the Renaissance did not recover: Paganism.
+But there is one aspect of antiquity that the Renaissance did not recover: Paganism.
 The Gods and rituals of the Ancient Greeks and Romans were not only ignored but also criticized and ridiculed.

-Thomas Aquinas, and the scholastics who followed him, tried to obviate the need for pagan religion by attempting to reconcile Christianity with the ideas of antiquity, especially the Platonic and Aristotelian tradition.
-Their project did not succeed because Christianity is a theological and monotheistic religion—its tenets cannot be reconciled with the philosophical, political, and militaristic ideas developed in the polytheistic world of antiquity.
+Thomas Aquinas, and the scholastics who followed him, tried to obviate the need for pagan religion by attempting to reconcile Christianity with the philosophy of antiquity, especially the Platonic and Aristotelian tradition.
+Their project did not succeed because Christianity is a theological and monotheistic—its tenets cannot be reconciled with the ideas developed in the polytheistic world of antiquity.

 In the Age of Imperialism, which followed the Renaissance, there was a rupture between the Papal establishment and the imperialist powers, who were motivated by the Greek and Roman tradition of warfare, genocide, brutality, plunder, and the mass enslavement of vanquished people.

 The preachers who went to the Americas were appalled by the savagery with which the European imperialists were dealing with the indigenous population and the African slaves.
 Bishops and monks wrote letters and books in which they condemned the atrocities that were being committed in the Americas.
 Some of these religious chroniclers warned the Europeans that divinity would not forgive them for the crimes that they were committing in the Americas.